sh383/Getting-and-Cleaning-data-/README.md

 - codebook.md : contains informations on variables and explains anlysis.

-- average_data.txt : is the final product that is cleaned up.
+- averages_data.txt : is the final product that is cleaned up.